jab/shorty/README.md

 # Shorty: a minimal link shortener

-...and also a place to demonstrate Python software development with Bazel.
+...and also a place to demonstrate modern Python software development with Bazel.

 Any client can:
 * Create a new short link